merlinthered/sublime-rainmeter/README.md

 The syntax definition tries to capture all common language constructs properly.
 It might fail in some cases, where something is highlighted even though it's not supposed to be.
-One prominent example is that every number that has exactly 6 or 8 digits being highlighted like a hexadecimal color definition.
+One prominent example is that every number that has exactly 6 or 8 digits is being highlighted like a hexadecimal color definition.
 I chose this explicitly because I think identifying the different parts in a color definition is more important than some incorrectly colored numbers.
 In most other cases, wrong highlighting is due to the inherent